plguhur/MVA/SpeechLanguage/TP2/report.md

 In formal language theory, a grammar is a set of production rules that describe how to form strings from the language's alphabet according to the language's syntax.
 In the Chomsky hierarchy, context-free grammar (CFG) relates to a certain type of grammar, in which the left-hand side of each production rule consists of only a single nonterminal symbol.

-Probabilistic context-free grammar assigns to each production rule a probability, such that the probability of a derivation is the product of the probabilities of the productions used in that derivation.
+A [robabilistic context-free grammar (PCFG) assigns to each production rule a probability, such that the probability of a derivation is the product of the probabilities of the productions used in that derivation.

 The first task was to parse the SEQUOIA dataset.
 For example, for the sentence: